Multilingual Website Using WPML

 How to translate Custom Post Type(Organizer/Venue)

-To be able to translate custom post types, one can do that automatically from the XML file.
+You can translate the custom post types both manually and automatically through the XML file.
 The language configuration file includes information so that each and every user doesn’t need to manually enter it on the admin page.
 The file is named wpml-config.xml and it’s placed in the root folder of the plugin or theme.

 <wpml-config> <custom-types> <custom-type display-as-translated="1" translate="1">event_organizer</custom-type> <custom-type display-as-translated="1" translate="1">event_venue</custom-type> </custom-types> </wpml-config>